 Subject to the discussion below under "-Material U.S. Federal Income Tax Consequences to U.S. Holders-Passive Foreign Investment Company Provisions," U.S. Holders will be required to include in gross income the gross amount of any distribution received on the Civeo Canada's Common Shares (including any Canadian withholding taxes imposed on the distribution) to the extent that the distribution is paid out of Civeo Canada's current or accumulated earnings and profits as determined for U.S. federal income tax purposes.
 We refer to such a distribution herein as a dividend.
-Distributions in excess of the current and accumulated earnings and profits of Civeo Canada first will be applied to reduce the U.S. Holder's adjusted tax basis in its Civeo Canada's Common Shares, and thereafter will constitute gain from the sale or exchange of such shares.
+Distributions in excess of the current and accumulated earnings and profits of Civeo Canada's Common Shares, and thereafter will constitute gain from the sale or exchange of such shares.